Wednesday, December 30, 2009

 Saturday, October 10, 2009

-Every morning, driving into work, I marvel at the golden dome of the capitol when I turn east onto Colfax Avenue from I-25.
+When I worked in downtown Denver, everyday driving into work, I marveled at the golden dome of the capitol when I turn east onto Colfax Avenue from I-25.
 It is certainly not the highest building in the Denver skyline, but the shiny edifice off to the right stands out as unique, substantive, and respectable.
 Many mornings, the sun reflecting off the gilded hemisphere is occasion enough for sunglasses.

 Gold is an impressive and appropriate material to cover the top of the state’s top government building.
 The precious metal helped build and pay for much of the ‘Centennial State’s’ growth and expansion.